anna-dorigo/LinkShortener_API/README.md

 ## README
 The intention of this code is to create an API used to shorten URL's.

+The API takes one or two arguments: the URL we want to shorten (required) and the slug (optional).

+The API has the option to activate or desactivate the short url.
+At the moment of creation the short url is active, you call the update method to deactivate the url.
+(Take a look at the **Give it a try!** section.

 ## Installation Instruction

 1. Make sure you have rails 6 installed: